reactome/reactome_galaxy/README.md

 $ planemo test galaxy/local_tools/reactome-gsa
 ```

-When installing the tools in a Galaxy instance, the Galaxy admin should ensure that the
+When installing the reactome tool in a Galaxy instance, the Galaxy admin should ensure that the
 tool is set to `HTML Rendered` in Admin -> Manage Allowlist.